ilkerccom/sromc-plugin/README.md

 SROMC carries all the necessary data about your character to your mobile phone.
 You can also use simple bot functions.

 ## Features

-We now carry Silkroad Online® control into your mobile phone.

 - Multiple character management
 - General character status, current position on the map, active skills.
 - Party, guild, union, private, global messages.
 Instant messaging
 - Instant taxi status if you are taxiing.
 - Easily view character inventory, storage, guild storage and picker pet items
-- View members with simple academy tracking
+- View members of academy
 - Party and taxi information.
 Party leave function
 - Guild and Union information.
 View online members.
 - Easily track your quests.